 “Pass me the screwdriver,” says Carolinne, the marketing assistant.
-She is talking to me the communications person.
+She is talking to me, the communication assitant.
 I leave aside the instructions book and look at the screws scattered on the ground.
 “Here it is.”
 I give it to her.
 We are on our second metal Ikea wardrobe.
 It may look easy to assemble but, if you put two small pieces in the wrong place you have to take it apart and redo it from the beginning.
 “If Carolinne can help you with the wardrobes”, says Maria, the Ecologist newsletter editor, “I can ask Jaka to help me with the desks.”
 Left alone, Maria has been struggling to put together two pieces of wood.

 Thursday 21st February was not an ordinary working day for us at JESC.
 Quite the opposite.
 Normally our accountant Donnel deals with invoices and contracts, not with building single beds.
 He’s not a handyman; neither is Ricardo, the video maker, nor Botond, our lawyer, Anders, IT co-ordinator or Jaka, the project manager of the European Leadership Program (ELP).
 It is precisely this program that has led us to work together on a special day like last Thursday.
 The ELP is a Brussels-based project where emerging leaders develop skills through theory and practice by living together with colleagues for six months.
 Their activities are in five interrelated areas: politics, learning, immersion, coaching and community.